lorenzoGrivet/ML_project/README.md

 2. read the documentation of the main packages you will be using ([mujoco-py](https://github.com/openai/mujoco-py), [Gym](https://github.com/openai/gym), [stable-baselines3](https://stable-baselines3.readthedocs.io/en/master/index.html))
 3. play around with the code in the template to familiarize with all the tools.
 Especially with the `test_random_policy.py` script.

+---

 ### 1. Local on Linux (recommended)

-if you have a Linux system, you can work on the course project directly on your local machine.
+If you have a Linux system, you can work on the course project directly on your local machine.
 By doing so, you will also be able to render the Mujoco Hopper environment and visualize what is happening.
 This code has been tested on Linux with python 3.7.

 **Installation**
 - (recommended) create a new conda environment, e.g. `conda create --name mldl pip=22 python=3.8 setuptools=65.5.0 wheel=0.38`